Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures

-where $D_{0i}$ and $H_{0i}$ denote the Fourier amplitudes of $\mathbf{D}$ and $\mathbf{H}$.
+Here $D_{0i}$ and $H_{0i}$ denote the Fourier amplitudes of $\mathbf{D}$ and $\mathbf{H}$.
 A closely related system of equations was derived in ref.~\cite{Ouellet2019}.
-In the canonical mode analysis performed below, we neglect the subleading spatial-gradient terms proportional to $\nabla\phi_B$ and retain the dominant time-dependent contribution proportional to $\dot{\phi}_B\mathbf{b}_0$ is linear in the probe fluctuation and is therefore part of the homogeneous propagation operator rather than an external source.
+The term proportional to $\dot{\phi}_B\mathbf{b}_0$ is linear in the probe fluctuation and is therefore part of the homogeneous propagation operator rather than an external source.

 A key step is to eliminate the axion fluctuation $a_0$ in favor of the electromagnetic amplitudes.
 At the linearized level, this amounts to integrating out the \emph{fluctuating} axion mode, not the background field itself.
 Solving the Klein--Gordon equation for $a_0$ and substituting the result back into the constitutive relations allows us to express the response of the medium purely in terms of $e_{0j}$ and $b_{0j}$,